open-feature/js-sdk/packages/react/README.md

 The OpenFeature React SDK adds React-specific functionality to the [OpenFeature Web SDK](https://openfeature.dev/docs/reference/technologies/client/web).

-In addition to the feature provided by the [web sdk](https://openfeature.dev/docs/reference/technologies/client/web), additional capabilities include:
+In addition to the feature provided by the [web sdk](https://openfeature.dev/docs/reference/technologies/client/web), capabilities include:

 - [Multiple Providers and Scoping](#multiple-providers-and-scoping)
 - [Re-rendering with Context Changes](#re-rendering-with-context-changes)